CodeNum5/platformer/README.md

 This is a Work In Progress pygame project.
-It is a platformer game
+It is a platformer game, though there is no resemblance yet!